 Find out more and watch the ceremony at https://thenationaltree.org/watch-the-lighting/

-Visit the National Christmas Tree and Lighting Ceremony:
+When can you visit the National Christmas Tree

-Best of all about the tree, it is right on the way to our tours!
+Best of all about the tree, its highlight of our Holiday Lights Tour.

 History of the National Christmas Tree